Please note that this is an automated transcript.

 Tip number three, build your Google My Business Profile.

 So first question, are you registered on Google My Business and have you verified your account?
 I speak to too many businesses who overlook this amazing opportunity.
 It’s amazing because Google is widely used as a search engine across the world and Google My Business is a tool built by Google.
 When we think about improving our online presence, we need to use the tools offered by the platforms we are interacting with.
-They prefer the people who use their tools, so using them will positively improve your presence on these platforms as it will favor their algorithm.
+They prefer the people who use their tools, so using them will positively improve your presence on these platforms as it will favour their algorithm.
 So on Google My Business, I’d like you to check a few things.
-As I said, have you raised your business?
+As I said, have you registered your business?
 Are all the contact details up to date?
 Have you added photos?
 If you don’t have an office picture to share, add a headshot to make your profile more personable.
 Do you have a minimum of ten reviews?
 If not, make it your goal for the next month to get ten reviews.
 You’ll be more than surprised that other business owners will be more than happy to help you along the way because they have the same pain as well.
 But this pain is so worthwhile.
 I’m always surprised at how many people don’t use this opportunity.
 And also in my local area, there are not that many graphic designers who even have one reviews.
 So if you make it a focus to build your brand locally and then internationally, having at least ten reviews will help you really along the way.
 And lastly, have you added your events or workshops onto your Google My Business page?
 Again, Google loves it and favors those who use it tools.
 So add any events or workshops that you’re doing to your Google My Business page and put a reminder in your calendar to update this every month.

 So I hope you’ve enjoyed today’s session.
 And if you’d like to help have some help with building your international brand presence, feel free to contact me and book in a clarity call.
 And also, I’d love to hear from you about the things that you’re going to put into practice over the next month to help you build your international presence.